unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

 ### Conservative-Nationalist "Objectivity"

-All of this appears to be in contradiction of the values of the self-professed “objective” German historian, the vast majority of whom were steeped in late-nineteenth century positivist thought and greatly influenced by two German intellectual titans: the sociologist **Max Weber** (c.
+All of this appears to be in contradiction of the values of the self-professed “objective” German historian, the vast majority of whom were steeped in late-nineteenth century [positivist](https://en.wikipedia.org/wiki/Positivism) thought and greatly influenced by two German intellectual titans: the sociologist **Max Weber** (c.
 1864-1920) and the historian **Leopold von Ranke** (c.
 1795-1886).
-Both promoted **objectivity** in scholarship and warned against the imposition of personal, contemporary values on times past.
-Political partisanship in the classroom was also looked down upon, Weber himself stating publicly in 1918 that “politics is out of place in the lecture room” (Sims, 250).
+Both promoted **impartiality**, warning against the imposition of personal, contemporary values on times past, as well as **objectivity** in historical scholarship, urging the limitation of historical concern to a "strict presentation of the facts" (Cheng, 75).
+Weber statied publicly in 1918 that “politics is out of place in the lecture room” (Sims, 250).
 Contrastingly, twenty-three years prior at his inaugural address at Freiberg in 1895, Weber had expressed his own nationalist leanings by characterizing the unification of Germany as a “youthful prank,” urging the young nation to continue forward after what seemed like a pause in national progress (Evans, “The Coming” 39).

 {% include figure.html
   class="left"